 These simple definitions can lead to more complex rhetorical questions like:

 - Why would an author choose a pronoun to stand in place for a noun?

 - How are specific pronouns chosen?

 Pronouns Convey Ethos & Agency

 Sometimes pronouns purposefully distance others to construct the speaker's ethos as different.
-These moves might be politically or racially motivated, as when one refers to another group of people as "them" or "those people."
+These moves might be politically or racially motivated, as when one group refers to another group of people as "them" or "those people."
 Here the pronoun itself becomes a type of stereotype.
 Disidentifying with these others then tells the audience about the values of the speaker.

-Removing "I" can hide responsibility, as in "the test kicked my ass," which removes agency from the student who performed poorly to blame the test.
+Removing "I" can hide responsibility, as in "the test kicked my ass," which removes agency from the student who performed poorly to instead blame the test.

 Other times "I" is present, but the order of words still diverts attention from the human actor.
 Consider Ted Kennedy's "Address to the People of Massachusetts on Chappaquiddick" after he drove a car off a bridge, leading to the death of Mary Jo Kopechne.
 He describes the scene:

 "Little over one mile away, the car that I was driving on an unlit road went off a narrow bridge which had no guard rails and was built on a left angle to the road."